Tvcz/Qwirkle/10/self-10.md

 - unit tests for these pieces of functionality

   - The unit tests can be found at [configTypeGuard.test.ts](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/json/config/configTypeGuard.test.ts).
-   - These test parsing and creating configs https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/json/config/configTypeGuard.test.ts#L44-L63      - enforcing that there are no missing properties https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/json/config/configTypeGuard.test.ts#L227-L270
+    - parsing and creating configs https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/json/config/configTypeGuard.test.ts#L44-L63       - enforcing that there are no missing properties https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/json/config/configTypeGuard.test.ts#L227-L270
     - enforcing that there are no extra properties https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/json/config/configTypeGuard.test.ts#L272-L290
     - retrieval and setting of individual properties were not tested as the configs are simple types.

 Explain how the server, referee, and scoring functionalities are abstracted over their respective configurations.

-- The server took in an optional config, which if undefined was set to a default config, this can be seen in the [signature](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L41).
+- The server takes in an optional config, which if undefined is set to a default config, this can be seen in the [signature](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L41).
 - For the referee, we didn't modify the internal behavior but rather changed the values being passed into the referee to be config values rather than constants.
 [Referee signature](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/referee/referee.ts#L86-L90). https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L160-L176
+- Scoring is handled in the rulebook, so we created a [ConfiguredRulebook](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/game/rules/ruleBook.ts#L140-L161), which takes in a Q bonus and a Finish bonus.

 Does the server touch the referee or scoring configuration, other than passing it on?

-- Yes, the server destructures the scoring config in order to construct the rulebook, which is passed into the referee, and it destructures the referee config in order to pass the values as parameters into the referee [here](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L160-L176).
+- Yes, the server destructures the scoring config in order to construct the rulebook, which is passed into the referee, and it destructures the referee config in order to pass the config values as parameters into the referee [here](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L160-L176).
 We did this to avoid modifying the existing referee and scoring functionality more than is necessary.

 Does the referee touch the scoring configuration, other than passing it on?

 - No it does not.
-Our scoring is handled inside the rulebook, so the scoring is actually used to construct a [ConfigedRulebook](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L169-L172) which extends our rulebook and uses the scoring configuration to set the Q bonus and Finish bonus.
+Our scoring is handled inside the rulebook, so the scoring config is actually used to [construct a ConfigedRulebook](https://github.khoury.northeastern.edu/CS4500-F23/thoughtful-lions/blob/1fc09a5b853f324fa1b4c2aa46a3ed87712b60c2/Q/src/remote/server/server.ts#L169-L172) which extends our rulebook and uses the scoring configuration to set the Q bonus and Finish bonus.
 Our referee then takes in this rulebook.

 The ideal feedback for each of these three points is a GitHub perma-link to the range of lines in a specific file or a collection of